This new modular construction company just raised $4.2 million in Series A funding

 TC: What are these modules made of?

-NM: The product is medium density fiberboard panels that are made of sawdust, wood chips and recycled newspaper, and we use lightweight ABS plastic interlocking blocks to connect them.
+NM: The product is medium-density fiberboard panels that are made of sawdust, wood chips and recycled newspaper, and we use lightweight ABS plastic interlocking blocks to connect them.

 TC: I understand that Sony and Maker Studios are using them for their movie and show sets.
 What are some of the other ways that customers are using them?